Tuesday, December 28, 2021

 To not have the gift of another mother.

-And now my adopted child has died:
+And now my adopted child has died!

-And I have become a source of grief
+I have become a source of grief

 To even another’s mother.